phaustin/quantecon-example/book/docs/need_for_speed.md

 plt.show()
 ```

-To maximize it, we\'re going to use a naive grid search:
+To maximize it, we're going to use a naive grid search:

 1. Evaluate $f$ for all $(x,y)$ in a grid on the square.
 2. Return the maximum of observed values.